-Note: Prostate cancer screening (prostate-specific antigen [PSA] testing) is not covered under the preventive care benefit, but is covered as a UMP Classic medical benefit (subject to the medical deductible and coinsurance) and a UMP CDHP medical benefit (subject to the deductible and coinsurance.)
+Note: Prostate cancer screening (prostate-specific antigen [PSA] testing) is not covered under the preventive care benefit, but is covered as a medical benefit.
+That means services are subject to the medical deductible (deductible for UMP CDHP) and coinsurance.

-Immunizations covered under the preventive care benefit are not subject to the UMP Classic medical and prescription drug deductibles or the UMP CDHP deductible.
-Immunizations given by the providers listed below are paid under the preventive care benefit.
-If you see an out-of-network provider for covered immunizations, you pay 40 percent of the allowed amount and the provider may balance bill you.
+Immunizations covered under the preventive care benefit are not subject to either the medical or prescription drug deductible (or deductible for UMP CDHP).
+Covered immunizations given by the providers listed below are paid under the preventive care benefit.
+If you see an out-of-network provider for covered immunizations, you pay 40 percent of the allowed amount and may be balance billed.

 Tip: Flu shots are covered as included on the applicable CDC immunization schedule.

-Immunizations covered under the preventive care benefit are free when received from a:
+Immunizations covered under the preventive care benefit are covered at 100 percent when received from a:

 - Preferred provider.